mchabrol/Interactions-MVA/README.md

 # Interactions-MVA

-This project is an adaptation of [Pymarket](https://github.com/kenokrieger/pymarket),
+This repository contains the final project for the Interactions course by Julien Randon-Furling at MVA, ENS Paris-Saclay.
-which implements the **Bornholdt Ising Model** in Python.
+This project is an adaptation of [Pymarket](https://github.com/kenokrieger/pymarket), which implements the **Bornholdt Ising Model** in Python.

 ## Modifications and improvements